Skip to Content Skip to navigation

 Tested

-Someone that we worked with recently was running away when going to activities in the community.
-These activities were ten pin bowling and bingo.
-These were activities which the person enjoyed when playing these in their home with others.
-Support staff could not understand why the person kept running away when going into these places.
-The Occupational Therapist completed a sensory checklist and realised that the person can become overwhelmed with noise and flashing lights.
-Both these places were extremely noisy and had arcade games with flashing bright lights.
-Support staff were therefore able to work out quieter times at a smaller bowling complex and bingo hall which did not have as much sensory information.
-The person was then able to do activities which she enjoyed but with less noise and lights.
+“An individual recently was running away when going to activities in the community.
+These were activities which the individual enjoyed.
+Staff could not understand why the person kept running away when in the community.
+The Occupational Therapist completed a sensory checklist and realised that the individual can become overwhelmed with noise and flashing lights.
+The places that the individual visited in the community were extremely noisy and had flashing bright lights.
+Once the Occupational Therapist worked out why this individual was running away, staff were able to work out quieter times for these activities and change the environment to allow the individual to keep going to activities they enjoyed.”

 Learning Disability Occupational Therapist